dovetail-genomics/chicago/README.md

 ```
 (This strategy downloads the repository multiple times.
 To avoid this, you can manually install Chicago's dependencies, then install the packages from the source directories using ``R CMD INSTALL`` or ``install.packages()``.)

-The R packages are also part of Bioconductor 3.3, and installation using ```biocLite()``` is available.
+The R packages are also part of Bioconductor starting from version 3.3, and installation using ```biocLite()``` is available.
 However, as Bioconductor releases only happen twice a year, more recent versions of the R packages may be available from here.

 If you encounter any problems, please [post an issue](https://bitbucket.org/chicagoTeam/chicago/issues) or email the developers.
 In the email, include output from the R command ``sessionInfo()``, along with any error messages encountered.